Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure

 \section{Abstract}

-The asymptotic behavior of a cellular automaton iterated on a random configuration is well described by its limit probability measure(s).
-In this paper, we characterize measures and sets of measures that can be reached as limit points after iterating a cellular automaton on a simple initial measure, in the same spirit as SRB measures.
+The asymptotic behaviour of a cellular automaton iterated on a random configuration is well described by its limit probability measure(s).
+In this paper, we characterise measures and sets of measures that can be reached as limit points after iterating a cellular automaton on a simple initial measure.
 In addition to classical topological constraints, we exhibit necessary computational obstructions.
 With an additional hypothesis of connectivity, we show these computability conditions are sufficient by constructing a cellular automaton realising these sets, using auxiliary states in order to perform computations.
-Adapting this construction, we obtain a similar characterization for the Ces\`aro mean convergence, a Rice theorem on the sets of limit points, and we are able to perform computation on the set of measures, i.e. the cellular automaton converges towards a set of limit points that depends on the initial measure.
+Adapting this construction, we obtain a similar characterisation for the Ces\`aro mean convergence, a Rice theorem on the sets of limit points, and we are able to perform computation on the set of measures, i.e. the cellular automaton converges towards a set of limit points that depends on the initial measure.
 Last, under non-surjective hypotheses, it is possible to remove auxiliary states from the construction.